SAP/sap-btp-service-operator/README.md

 ###### Key-Value Pairs (Default)

-If you do not use any of the attributes, the generated `Secret' will be in a key-value pair format.
+If you do not use any of the attributes, the generated `Secret` will be in a key-value pair format.

 `ServiceBinding`